PedroScalabrin/Project_MedCent/README.md

 # Project_MedCent
-Esse projeto foi criado para estudar HTML e CSS.
+This project was created to study HTML and CSS.